Database Information Retrieval

 • Databases are well structured at the record level

-• Searching in a database means search structured bibliographic records
+• Searching in a database means searching structured bibliographic records

 • Records are structured by pre-set fields